HamzaMUN/b2b-cpp_masterclass/README.md

 ### Chapter 6: Advanced OOP Concepts
 - 6.1 Composition in Classes
-- 6.2 friend Keyword and the friend Initializer
+- 6.2 friend Keyword and this Pointer
 - 6.3 Operator Overloading in C++
 - 6.4 Inheritance and Access Modifiers
 - 6.5 Constructors in Derived Classes